algiraldohe/us-jobs-reporting-db/README.md

 `postgres-data:` This folder serves the purpose of storing the data transformed in a resilient way independently from the container storage.

-`database-network`: Virtual environment created to allow the docker containers to communicate with each other.
+`database-network`: Virtual environment within docker, created to allow the docker containers to communicate with each other.

 ### 4.2 Setting Everything Up

 #### 4.2.1 Containers
-The two main services of the app run independently from one another.
-There are four containers that compose the application `us-jobs-application`:
+The two main services of the app run independently from one another in one container each.
+Additionally, there are other 2 containers that compose the application `us-jobs-application`:

 1. `extraction-service`
 2. `transform-load-service`
 3. `db`
-4. `admin`
+4. `db-admin`

 #### 4.2.2 Requirements:
 - Docker must be installed and running already in the environment.